sara-sabr/ITStrategy/TeamMandate/Mandate.md

 ## Mandate (team's authority within IITB)

-- Manage IT Strategic Evolution Fund
-- Full ownership and governance of projects operating against the IT Strategic Evolution fund
+- Authority on Open Source documentation
+- Report to senior management on digital strategic objectives of ESDC
-- Provide recommendations to senior management on how IT can be leveraged to improve ESDC's mandate delivery
+- Report to senior management on compliance with TBS directives
-- Conduct both inward facing and external research in order to provide evidence based aforementioned recommendations
-- Permeate and enforce modern IT practices and processes
-- Provide strategic direction to IITB's initiatives in order to maximize their impacts and transition IITB into a holistic service-oriented organization
-- Produce IT strategies that includes diagnosis, guiding policies, and sets of coherent actions, for IITB to continually improve its responsiveness to business change
-- Channel senior level support to reprioritize tasks to align ESDC to the approved vision
+- Authority to merge working groups, or committees, within IITB
-- Continuously monitor technology and policy trends to keep pace with technological development (such as OECD AI Policy Observatory)
+- Report to senior management on our adherence to technoligical and policy trends (such as OECD AI Policy Observatory)
-- Forge partnerships with key IM/IT partners and suppliers, including across jurisdictions and private and public institutions, for utilizing their expertise and knowledge to meet service delivery goals
-- Orchestrate the IT ecosystem to bring strategies to completion
+- Conduct inwards facing analysis of ESDCs IT processes

 ## Team's Guiding Principles